umbertoluca-ranieri/umbertoluca-ranieri.github.io/_pages/projects.md

 The research project focuses on dynamically disordered molecular materials for energy-related applications, kinetics of phase transformations, and confinement in crystalline guest-host systems.

-I am also grateful for the support of large-scale facilities: the Institut Laue-Langevin and European Synchrotron Radiation Facility in Grenoble, France, and the ISIS Neutron and Muon Source at RAL near Oxford, UK.
+I am also grateful for the support of large-scale facilities: the Institut Laue-Langevin and European Synchrotron Radiation Facility in Grenoble, France, the ISIS Neutron and Muon Source at RAL near Oxford, UK, and ALBA in Barcelona.

 ![]({{ "/assets/img/og_image.png" | relative_url }}){: style="display:block; margin:auto; width:100%; max-width:600px;" }